christophhart/hise_documentation/working-with-hise/settings/development.md

 ---
-keywords: Development settings
+keywords: Development Settings
-summary:  Configure the HISE workflow during development
+summary:  The properties for your project
+author:   Christoph Hart
+modified: 18.03.2019
 ---